|

 back box and vacuum it too.
 By this time it means that the game is pretty much free

-of loose dirt, metal particles, dust, mice nests, broken game pieces, coins, etc.
+of loose dirt, metal particles, dust, mice nests, broken game pieces, coins, etc. I also use a rag sprayed with Mean Green along with a flat blade screwdriver to clean out the grooves where the playfield glass slides in.

 Examine Score Motor Contacts